 IDNameDescriptionLinksSegmentsActions

-1Canalside Rail TrailThe Canalside Rail Trail is a 3.8-mile (6.1 km) trail, partially on old railroad beds, from East Deerfield to Turners Falls in Montague, Massachusetts, USA.
+1Canalside Rail TrailThe Canalside Rail Trail is a 3.8-mile (6.1 km) trail, partially on the old Turners Falls Branch Railroad ROW, from East Deerfield to Turners Falls in Montague, Massachusetts, USA.
 A short portion of the trail runs along town streets, but the majority is on a paved trail from which motor vehicles are prohibited.
 The northern terminus is Unity Park, on Barton's Cove in Turners Falls.
 The southernmost portion crosses the Connecticut River on the Canalside Rail Trail Bridge and ends at McClelland Farm Road in Deerfield.
-The trail was completed in spring 2008.
+The trail was completed in spring 2008.2

 2Upper Charles Rail TrailThe Upper Charles Trail (UCT) is a 26-mile multi-use trail system under development, linking the towns of Sherborn, Holliston, Milford, Hopkinton, Framingham, and Ashland.
 Currently, 13.7 miles are completed, including prominent sections like the Milford and Holliston trails.
 Once finished, the UCT could connect to the Bruce Freeman Rail Trail, the Mass Central Rail Trail, and larger networks like the New England Greenway and East Coast Greenway.7